mlanza/ai-literacy/201/05-tools.md

 ## Tools: The Invisible Hands of AI

-If the Brain is the model and the Memory is your scaffolding, the **Tools** are what give your chatbot hands.
+If the Brain is the model and the Memory is your scaffolding, the **tools** are what give your chatbot hands.

 You’ve seen this idea before — not in AI, but in your everyday apps.